github/covid19-dashboard/_posts/2020-03-23-cumulative-outstanding.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="Outstanding-Cases-by-Geography">Outstanding Cases by Geography<a class="anchor-link" href="#Outstanding-Cases-by-Geography"> </a></h2><p>Number of outstanding cases, i.e. number of individuals who are still currently ill.
-The color of the country reflects the reported case fatality rate (CFR), these rates do not reflect the true fatality rate of the virus but are heavily affected by the amount of testing which is performed in the country.</p>
+The color of the country reflects the reported case fatality rate (CFR), these rates do not reflect the true fatality rate of the virus but are heavily affected by the amount of testing which is performed in the country.
-<p>Test1
-{% include tip.html content='Click the buttons to toggle between greographies, or to change the scale. ' %}</p>
+{% include tip.html content='Click the buttons to toggle between greographies, or to change the scale.
+And hover over chart areas for more details.' %}</p>

 </div>
 </div>